dangerdak/blog/_posts/2018-01-04-what-sets-founders-and-coders-apart.md

 course with a strong set of positive values.

 ## Free
-FAC believes that high-quality education should be open to all.
+FAC believes that high-quality education should be available to everyone.
 But how's it free?
 There are no tutors or instructors, only 'mentors'.
 The mentors are alumni from the previous cohort, so it's mostly self-sustaining.

 There are still things